vinceumo/devNotes/_posts/Javascript/2018-08-06-es6-const-let-var.md

 ---
 layout: post
-title:  "ES6/ const - let - var"
+title: ES6/ const - let - var
-date:   2018-08-06 23:13:00 +0100
+date: 2018-08-06 22:13:00 +0000
 categories: Javascript

 ---
 ES6 introduced two new kinds of variables in Javascript, `const` and `let`.
-They are block scoped variables, meaning they are scope inside `{}`, where `var` is [hoisted]({% post_url 2018-07-31-hoisting %}) to the global or functional scope.
+They are block scoped variables, meaning they are scope inside `{}`, where `var` is [hoisted](/javascript/2018/07/31/hoisting.html) to the global or functional scope.

 ## `const` vs `let` vs `var`